How to replace the Sony VPL-GH10 projector lamp

 - To reset the projector lamp timer, plug the AC power cord back into Sony VPL-GH10 projector.

 - Using the remote, scroll down to the Setup Menu.

 - A Lamp Setting message will appear asking you if the projector lamp has been replaced.

 - Click on Yes.

 - You will see a confirmation message and the Projector Lamp Timer will be automatically reset to zero.

-- You can see the number of hours left on your lamp by going to the Information Menu.
+- See the number of hours left on your lamp by going to the Information Menu

 4 reasons to avoid counterfeit lamps: